Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 How so?

-Freeze-drying candy preserves the sweet treats we love and is used to remove moisture.
-Doing so creates a lightweight, crunchy version of our favorite candies!
+When freeze-drying candy, it preserves sweet treats and is "a cool way" (pun intended) to remove moisture.
+Freeze-drying creates a lightweight, crunchy version of our favorite candies!

 Freeze drying candy pretty much maintains its original shape and intensifies its flavor.
 Hard candies become airy and crisp, while gummy bears turn into crunchy, melt-in-your-mouth delights.